lopezsolerluis/reloj-de-sol-digital-cadquery/README.md

 So here I am... 😊

+If you want to read a (too long) explanation of how I did my own version in OpenSCAD, you can find a *very* verbose way [here](https://github.com/lopezsolerluis/reloj-de-sol-libro) (in spanish only).

 # Un reloj de sol digital escrito en CadQuery

 ## Aún *otro* reloj de sol digital...